sdbs-uni-p/vldb-dbms-live-patching/experiments/README.md

 This directory wraps all experiments performed.
 Per default, our live patchable commit lists are used (see `~/dbms-live-patching/commits`).

+Approximate time until all experiments are performed: 4 days.

 ## Linux Kernel

 The experiments must be executed using the ***MMView*** Linux kernel.